hydrogenbear/some-writing/src/chapter_1.md

-# Rethinking the Initial Concept
+# Reassessing the Poption Project

-## Reflecting on the Journey of Poption
+## Insights from the Poption Endeavor

-Over the past two years, I've been dedicated to developing a DeFi derivative known as Poption.
-However, I've recently decided to abandon this project.
-My initial belief in DeFi as a solution to the challenges I sought to address has waned.
-I'd like to share my thoughts and experiences on this journey with you, maybe we still can learn something from failure.
+For the past two years, I have been engrossed in developing a DeFi derivative called Poption.
+Despite my efforts, I've decided to move away from this venture.
+My confidence in DeFi as a solution to the problems I aimed to solve has diminished.
+Nevertheless, I believe there's value in sharing the lessons learned from this experience, as we can often gain insights even from endeavors that don't pan out as expected.

-## Challenges in the Financial World
+## Identifying Financial Market Challenges

-The economic landscape two years ago was marked by several extraordinary events in quick succession: the GME short squeeze, the WTI negative pricing, and the London Nickel squeeze.
-These incidents sparked my interest in devising ways to prevent such financial anomalies.
-I believe the following measures could be help:
+The financial landscape two years ago was punctuated by several significant events: the GME short squeeze, WTI's dive into negative pricing, and the London Nickel squeeze.
+These events inspired me to explore strategies to prevent such market anomalies.
+I came up with several approaches that could offer solutions:

-1. **Contract Clarity:** Contracts need clear definitions from the outset.
-Amending a contract to change a non-negative number to an arbitrary real number mid-course can be disastrous.
-Any changes should be approached with extreme caution.
+1. **Contractual Precision:** It is crucial to have precise and unambiguous contracts from the start.
+Mid-course alterations, like changing a non-negative number to an arbitrary one, can lead to chaos.
+Thus, any contract modifications must be handled with utmost care.
-2. **Native market:** Utilizing distant markets with only similar products for hedging can introduce significant, unforeseen risks.
+2. **Hedging on Native Markets:** Relying on distant markets with only similar products for hedging introduces substantial and unforeseen risks.
-3. **Better option trade unit:** The market should avoid unnecessary naked short selling.
-As suggested by Elon Musk, Large players selling what they don't own is unfair.
-Instead, market makers could sell option combinations  like call/put spreads or butterflies as atomic to avoid to open high naked position, thereby mitigating risks like those seen in the GME situation.
+3. **Rethinking the Atom unit in Option Trading:** The market should aim to reduce unnecessary naked short selling.
+Echoing Elon Musk's views, it is unfair for large entities to sell what they don't own.
+A viable alternative could be for market makers to trade in bundled option strategies such as call/put spreads or butterflies, which can help in managing high-risk positions more responsibly, as seen in the GME scenario.

-## The Blockchain Solution and its Downfall
+## Blockchain: Potential and Pitfalls

-Initially, I believed blockchain could be the solution.
-Its trustless system and clearly defined smart contracts seemed ideal to provide **contract clarity** and **native market**.
-I envisioned a decentralized exchange (DEX) on the blockchain.
-The Dex enable people to trade my key inovation, Poption, a variant of the traditional option offering high capital efficiency without the need for naked selling.
+Initially, I was optimistic about blockchain being the panacea.
+Its trustless nature and the clarity of smart contracts seemed to perfectly align with the needs for **contractual precision** and establishing **native markets**.
+My plan included a decentralized exchange (DEX) on the blockchain, facilitating trades in Poption, my innovative derivative designed to offer the benefits of traditional options but without the necessity for naked selling.

-A significant barrier was the lack of a substantial derivatives market within the blockchain domain.
-The traditional assert already servered by the traditional derivatve market.
-The crypto itself is high risk.
-There is little requirement to use derivatives to extract risk and swap them.
-Another problem is that the DeFi is not good enough, it is much more expansive.
+However, I encountered significant roadblocks.
+The lack of a robust derivatives market in the blockchain space was a major impediment.
+Traditional assets already well-served by conventional derivative markets didn't transition well into this new space.
+Furthermore, the inherent high-risk nature of cryptocurrencies reduced the demand for derivatives to manage and swap risks.
+Another critical issue was the inefficiency of DeFi; it proved to be more costly compared to traditional finance methods.

+This journey, though not successful in its original goals, has been a profound learning experience about the complexities and nuances of financial markets and the potential, yet limitations, of emerging technologies like blockchain.